AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-31-why-i-dont-like-tailwind-css.md

 ### 5. Tailwind Is an Unnecessary Abstraction

-All Tailwind classes do just one thing and are wrapped in reusable utility classes.
-But Is Tailwind as reusable and "clean" as it's marketed?
+All Tailwind classes are atomic and have a single responsibility.
+But is that a good thing?

 For one, the great thing about ordinary CSS classes is that they usually *don't* do just one thing.
 After all, that's why classes exist in the first place—to help you group related styles together so you can reuse them.

-With Tailwind, if you want to group related styles together under a reusable class name, you need to use [`@apply` directives](https://tailwindcss.com/docs/extracting-components#extracting-component-classes-with-apply), like in this example taken from the docs:
+If you need to group related styles under a reusable class name, the Tailwind docs recommend using the [`@apply` directive](https://tailwindcss.com/docs/extracting-components#extracting-component-classes-with-apply):

 ```html
 <button class="btn-indigo">